dragoon000320/custom-google-search/README.md

 # Custom Google Search

-Simple search app which utilizes google custom search API.
+Simple SPA search app which utilizes google custom search API.
 Solution is all client sided.

 ## Quick start

-* Open index.html in your favourite browser.
+* Open index.html from build/ in your favourite browser.

+## Development

+* Source code is in src/

 ## Features